turu/pydruid/README.md

 ```
 Documentation: https://pythonhosted.org/pydruid/.

+#about this fork
+This fork enables asynchronous mode of operation for the Druid client.
+To achieve that it utilizes an asynchronous HTTP client.
+The asynchronous client is suitable for use with asynchronous frameworks such as Tornado.

 #examples
 The following exampes show how to execute and analyze the results of three types of queries: timeseries, topN, and groupby.
 We will use these queries to ask simple questions about twitter's public data set.